 Eating too many calories makes you fat.
-Refined carbs are just a really easy way to eat too much.
+Refined carbs are just a really easy way to eat too much and have negative health effects.
 Sugary foods are calorie-dense and easy to eat loads of.
 People who eat loads of carbs tend to be fat.
-But that’s because they’re eating loads of food in general – it’s not the carbs’ fault they’re eating like a hippo!
+But that’s because they’re eating loads of food in general – it’s not the carbs’ fault they’re eating like a hippo.

 - Carbs give you diabetes

-Diabetes is insulin resistance and carbs can play a role in developing diabetes.
+Diabetes is the result of insulin resistance and carbs can play a role in developing these problems.

 However, diabetes is usually the result of over-eating in general and over-eating carbs in particular.
 If you’re eating in a calorie surplus, consuming way too much sugar, and not exercising you’re going to put yourself at risk of diabetes.

 However, if you do exercise and eat in moderation, you’re not going to develop diabetes just because you had a sugary snack during your workout or after a meal.
 Moderation is fine and coconut sugar is delicious – just don’t be excessive.

 Balancing out your entire diet and taking in routine exercise is the crucial change that will improve your diabetes risk.
 It’s not a single-factor problem, but you can protect yourself with relatively small changes.